sabob/kudu/README.md

 var routes = {
 			home: {path: '/home', ctrl: customer},
 			customer: {path: '/customer', ctrl: customer},
-			notFound: {path: '*', ctrl: notFound} // if none of the routes match the url, the route defined as, '*', will match and it's controller invoked.
+			notFound: {path: '*', ctrl: notFound} // if none of the routes match the url, the route defined as, '*', will match and it's controller instantiated.
 		};

 kudu.init({